kaloyanBozhkov/copyai/Readme.md

 - tab to fill in the auto complete
 - tab tice to clear
 - templates can be grouped by category (e.g. comments.comment_top hello world)
-- TODO: autocomplete works only for template names, not categories yet.
-Will add if discriminating them is really a frequent action

 ### next steps
 - Can have another shortcut to copy text following structued context that's been enforced by an LLM, with a UI/UX element (e.g. spinner) during any processing time.